adamrmoss/edu-basic/docs/edu-basic-language.md

 - Velocity is relative to the global `VOLUME` setting
 - Example: `V100 C4 D4 V64 E4` plays C and D at velocity 100, then E at velocity 64

+**Checking Remaining Notes:**
+- Use the `NOTES` operator to check how many notes remain for a voice
+- Syntax: `NOTES voiceNumber%`
+- Returns the number of notes remaining in the voice's playback queue
+- Returns 0 when the voice has finished playing all notes
+- Useful for checking if a voice is still playing music

 **Examples:**
 ```
 ' Set up voices with GRIT timbres and ADSR envelopes